playgameservices/cpp-ios-basic-samples/samples-ios/ButtonClicker/README.md

 your own version of the game in the Play Console and copy over some information to your Xcode project.
 To follow this process, perform the following steps:

+1, In a terminal window, change directories to this directory and add the cocoapod project
+    to the workspace.
+To do this run `pod update`.
+2. Open the ButtonClicker workspace: `open ButtonClicker.xcworkspace`.
-1. Open up your Button Clicker project settings.
+3. Open project settings.
 Select the "Button Clicker" target and, on the "Summary" tab, change the Bundle Identifier from `com.example.ButtonClicker` to something appropriate for your Provisioning Profile.
 (It will probably look like `com.<your_company>.ButtonClicker`)
-2. Click the "Info" tab and go down to the bottom where you see "URL Types".
+4. Click the "Info" tab and go down to the bottom where you see "URL Types".
 Expand this and change the "Identifier" and "URL Schemes" from `com.example.ButtonClicker` to whatever you used in Step 1.
-3. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
+5. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
 Make sure you follow the "iOS" instructions for creating your client ID and linking your application.